MANUS Core 2.1 | Record & Export

 Control Panel

-Play: Will toggle playback of a recording.
+Play: Will start and stop playback of the current recording.

-Stop: Stops recording or playback
+Stop: Stops recording or playback and goes to the in-point

-Framerate: Lets you select the playback framerate to 24, 25, 30, 48, 60, 90 or 120 frames per second (fps).
+Framerate: Sets the playback framerate.
+Supported options are 24, 25, 30, 48, 60, 90 and 120 fps.

 Main Time: Shows the current time during playback.
 Time is shown as HH:MM:SS:FFF by default.
 When the recording has timecode available, this will be shown as HH:MM:SS:FF